gcpearse/agriculture-back-end/README.md

 ## Scripts

-The following scripts are included in the `package.json` file:
+The following key scripts are included in the `package.json` file:

 ```json
 "scripts": {